19 Oct How To Detox From Fentanyl

 Elite Home Detox gives patients the tools to recover from fentanyl addiction without the stress of more traditional inpatient or outpatient treatment options.
 Our team of board-certified M.D.s and health-care professionals ensure that you have the best possible oversight and care on your journey to recovery.

 We can provide individualized, in-home care.
-Our services include drug and alcohol counseling, in home drug and alcohol testing, aftercare management, IV therapy, and more.
+Our services include drug and alcohol counseling, in home sober companionship, aftercare management, IV therapy, and more.
 We make recovery possible.